Kenneth McClintock: Early life

 McClintock was born in London, on January 19, 1957.
 His father, George Davison McClintock (1925–2001), a Scottish-American architect born in Texas City, Texas, was working for the United States Air Force at the time.
 McClintock's mother, Nívea Mercedes Hernández (1931–2000), born in Puerto Rico, was a university professor and a member of the Board of Trustees of the University of Puerto Rico.
 Kenneth, along with his brother Steven George and sister Elaine Mercedes, were raised and educated in Puerto Rico.

 He graduated from University High School (UHS) in Río Piedras, Puerto Rico, in 1974, where he served as student council president, studied from 1974 to 1977 at the UPRRP College of Business Administration, and in 1980 obtained his Juris Doctor from Tulane University Law School.
 While in college, McClintock, along with Puerto Rico's former governor Luis Fortuño, founded the Puerto Rico Statehood Students Association, a student organization that promoted absentee voting in favor of the reelection of Governor Carlos Romero Barceló in 1980.
 McClintock never applied for admission to the bar, neither in Louisiana nor in Puerto Rico, as his intention was not to practice law but to be a public servant.
 He began that public service before law school, as the 19-year old staff director for the Puerto Rico House of Representatives Consumer Affairs Committee.
 He subsequently served as a legislative assistant to the New Party for Progress House delegation.

 McClintock has spent most of his adult life working in the Puerto Rico Legislative Assembly, first as a full-time staffer and subsequently as a legislator, before serving as secretary of state and lieutenant governor.
 While in college, he was an Amway independent distributor, learning how to run a small private business and earning enough money to support himself.
 After retiring from government service, he joined Politank*, a government affairs firm as Senior Public Policy Advisor, except for a brief period from 2017 to 2018 when Senate President Thomas Rivera Schatz recruited him as his senior advisor.

 He was married in 1994, to Maria Elena Batista, who served from 2001 to 2013 as director of Sports and Recreation for the municipality of San Juan and a former 1988 Olympic swimmer.
 After separating on February 18, 2011, they divorced in 2012 after 18 years of marriage.
-The two have a son, Kevin Davison, born in 1995, a Georgetown University graduate, an aspiring actor, a past National President of the Puerto Rico Statehood Students Association, a post his father held in 1979–80, and a former president of the Young Democrats of America (YDA) Hispanic Caucus, and a daughter, Stephanie Marie, born in 1997, and a University of Notre Dame graduate currently pursuing a medical doctorate at Ponce Health Services University.
+The two have a son, Kevin Davison McClintock-Batista, born in 1995, a Georgetown University graduate, an aspiring actor, a past National President of the Puerto Rico Statehood Students Association, a post his father held in 1979–80, and a former president of the Young Democrats of America (YDA) Hispanic Caucus, and a daughter, Dr. Stephanie Marie McClintock-Batista, born in 1997, and a University of Notre Dame BA and Ponce Health Services University MD graduate currently practicing medicine in Puerto Rico.
 He lives in San Juan where he is an active member of the Puerto Rican Episcopal Church.